Health Anxiety Test: Are You a Cyberchondriac?

 It is recommended to seek help when:

-- Medical searches take up more than an hour a day
+- Medical searches occupy more than an hour a day

 - Avoidance behaviors develop